What Does It Cost to Refurbish Private Jet Seats?

 The Divan

 If your aircraft has a divan, it can be reupholstered and have new foam applied, same as the seats.
-It is usually more expensive to refurbish than the seats.
+It is usually more expensive to refurbish than the standard seats.

 Contrasting Divan and Seat